MicrosoftDocs/webview2-winrt-reference/1-0-2478-35/winrt/corewebview2compositioncontroller.md

 > [`IVectorView`](/uwp/api/Windows.Foundation.Collections.IVectorView-1)&lt;[Rect](/uwp/api/Windows.Foundation.Rect)&gt; QueryNonClientRegion([CoreWebView2NonClientRegionKind](corewebview2nonclientregionkind.md) Kind)

-This method retrieves the non-client regions on the page which corresponds to a given kind <see cref="CoreWebView2NonClientRegionKind" />.
+This method retrieves the non-client regions on the page which corresponds to a given kind [CoreWebView2NonClientRegionKind](corewebview2nonclientregionkind.md).
 This method can be used inside the [CoreWebView2CompositionController.NonClientRegionChanged](corewebview2compositioncontroller.md#nonclientregionchanged) event handler to get the list of rects for the specific region that changed.